Hailiax/GT-fakeTrumpAI-Twitter-Bot/README.md

 ## TODO

-Prevent bot from responding to itself and thus creating an infinite loop
+* Prevent bot from responding to itself and thus creating an infinite loop
-Handle case where you exceed 50 of the trends and hit the twitter rate limit
+* Handle case where you exceed 50 of the trends and hit the twitter rate limit
   * Increment the count parameter in _getPopularTweets by 1 and then get the next tweet
+* Update JSDocs